 Gooch Park

-In 2024, the City of Memphis received a $3.3 million grant from the National Park Service to make improvements to Gooch Park.
-Planned upgrades include renovations to the walking trail, athletic field, playground, and pool, as well as lighting improvements and erosion control measures.
-These improvements were based on community input and are expected to begin in spring 2026.
+Changes are coming to the park.
+In 2024, the City of Memphis secured a $3.3 million grant from the National Park Service to revitalize Gooch Park.
+The planned improvements include renovations to the walking trail, athletic field, playground, and pool.

 Active Recreation